JoacimWall/joacimwall.github.io/blog_source/docs/grpc_in_xamarin.md

  And in your OnStart and OnResume Add this line
  GreeterService = new Services.GreeterService();

-Add a ViewModel to MainPage.xaml by creating a new class named MainPageViewModel.cs containing this
+Add a ViewModel to MainPage.xaml by creating a new class named MainPageViewModel.cs containing this.
  ![Screenshot](img/grpc_in_xamarin/MainPageViewModel.png)
 And update the MainPage.xaml to this
  ![Screenshot](img/grpc_in_xamarin/MainPage.Xaml.png)